bacoords/block-pattern-plugin/readme.md

 ## Blocks / Block Variations

-### ContentOnly Lock Toggle in Block Toolbar
+### "Advanced" Lock Toggle in Block Toolbar / Post Toolbar

-Adds a setting on Group blocks that allows you to show an "Advanced Editing" button on that block's toolbar.
-The "Advanced Editing" button allows you to quickly toggle the `contentOnly` lock on and off instead of using the "lock" button.
+An "Advanced Editing" button at the top of the block editor allows you to quickly toggle the `contentOnly` lock on and off instead of using the "lock" button.
+Group blocks can opt into this behavior by checking the "Uses Advanced Editing Lock" toggle in the Advanced Inspector Controls.

 ### "Pattern Container" Group Block Variation